wohugb/wtfjs/README.md

 10000000000000000 + 1.1 // -> 10000000000000002
 ```

-### 💡 Explanation:
+#### 💡 说明:

 This is caused by IEEE 754-2008 standard for Binary Floating-Point Arithmetic.
 At this scale, it rounds to the nearest even number.
 Read more:

 * [**6.1.6** The Number Type](https://www.ecma-international.org/ecma-262/#sec-ecmascript-language-types-number-type)
 * [IEEE 754](https://en.wikipedia.org/wiki/IEEE_754) on Wikipedia

-## Precision of `0.1 + 0.2`
+### Precision of `0.1 + 0.2`

 A well-known joke.
 An addition of `0.1` and `0.2` is deadly precise:

 ```js
 0.1 + 0.2 // -> 0.30000000000000004
 (0.1 + 0.2) === 0.3 // -> false
 ```

-### 💡 Explanation:
+#### 💡 说明:

 The answer for the [”Is floating point math broken?”](https://stackoverflow.com/questions/588004/is-floating-point-math-broken) question on StackOverflow:

 > The constants `0.2` and `0.3` in your program will also be approximations to their true values.
 It happens that the closest `double` to `0.2` is larger than the rational number `0.2` but that the closest `double` to `0.3` is smaller than the rational number `0.3`.
 The sum of `0.1` and `0.2` winds up being larger than the rational number `0.3` and hence disagreeing with the constant in your code.

 This problem is so known that there is even a website called [0.30000000000000004.com](http://0.30000000000000004.com/).
 It occurs in every language that uses floating-point math, not just JavaScript.

-## Patching numbers
+### Patching numbers

 You can add your own methods to wrapper objects like `Number` or `String`.